tesselode/talkback/readme.md

 Talkback
 --------
 **Talkback** is a tiny observer pattern library for Lua.
 It allows you to associate functions with messages that you can send from anywhere in your code, allowing for easy communication across different parts of your code.
-Talkback has a unique feature: listeners (functions tied to a signal) can pass values back to the the sender.
+Talkback has a unique feature: listeners (which are functions tied to a message) can pass values back to the sender.

 The library uses a conversation metaphor: *listeners* execute a function when a message is sent, and you can *say* a message to execute those functions.